No disruption to production of Italian delicatessen products

-Before, a number of pallets stood outside of the packing zone, and these took up space.
+Previously, a number of pallets stood outside of the packaging zone, and these took up space.
 The buffer stock also meant that 52 pallets were loaded with cardboard sheets, stacked up high.
-Now they only need to fit a new roll of Antim non-slip paper every six days and install it using a pallet lifter.
+Now they only need to fit a new roll of Antim anti-slip paper every six days and install it using a pallet lifter.

-Palcut with fully automatic sheet dispensing was implemented in the Medolago factory’s largest packing line in October 2015.
+Palcut's fully automated sheet dispensing was implemented in the Medolago factory’s largest packaging line in October 2015.
 At Beretta, they are very satisfied with the Palcut solution and are now starting to evaluate its potential for some of their other factories.

 “Beretta’s production management has been very willing to listen to our experiences.
 This has ensured very quick and easy implementation of the Palcut solution,” says Giacomo Sammartino, sales manager for Palcut in Italy.